francyfrattini/Cafe_Project/README.md

 -------------------------------------------------------------------------------------------------------------------------------------

 Project under construction created with the framework ```ANGULAR```. <br>
-Website for a bar consisting of:
+Website for a cafe consisting of:
 - HOME
 - MENU
 - CONTACTS